Finite-time blowup for a Navier-Stokes model equation for the self-amplification of strain: Acknowledgements

 \section{Acknowledgements}

 This publication was supported in part by the Fields Institute for Research in the Mathematical Sciences while the author was in residence during the Fall 2020 semester.
-Its contents are solely the responsibility of the author and do not necessarily represent the official views of the Institute.
+Its contents are solely the responsibility of the author and do not necessarily represent the official views of the Fields Institute.
+This material is based upon work supported by the National Science Foundation under Grant No. DMS-1440140 while the author participated in a program that was hosted by the Mathematical Sciences Research Institute in Berkeley, California, during the Spring 2021 semester.
+The material in this publication is also based on research conducted by the author while a PhD student at the University of Toronto and a postdoctoral fellow at McMaster University.